Suzanne Mooney

 In parliament for the passing of the first ever food waste law being passed in Malaysia (with TLFP colleagues & Minister Saifuddin and his team, Oct 2019)

-Suzanne has also mentored many people in her organisation most particularly, their current General Manager, Syazwan Rahimy.
-Her education team actively collaborates with many schools and universities conducting activities, games, tasks and composting projects with the objective of changing behaviours of food waste and sustainability at a young age.
+Suzanne actively collaborates with schools and universities, engaging in activities, games, and composting projects to instill awareness of food waste and sustainability from a young age.